Skip to main content

 Safety contract

 1. HAL crate (hal-lm3s811/) is the only crate permitted MMIO.
-All unsafe for hardware register access is in mmio.rs (two functions: read_register and write_register).
+All unsafe for hardware register access is in mmio.rs (three functions: read_register, write_register, set_register_bits).
 Every other HAL module calls through these.

 2. numcore-<mcu>/src/boot.rs uses unsafe for .bss zeroing and .data copying — unavoidable on bare metal.